Job Definition Format

-Job Definition Format (JDF) is a technical standard being developed by the graphic arts industry to facilitate cross-vendor workflow implementations of the application domain.
+JDF (Job Definition Format) is a technical standard developed by the graphic arts industry to facilitate cross-vendor workflow implementations of the application domain.
 It is an XML format about job ticket, message description, and message interchange.
 JDF is managed by CIP4, the International Cooperation for the Integration of Processes in Prepress, Press and Postpress Organization.
 JDF was initiated by Adobe Systems, Agfa, Heidelberg and MAN Roland in 1999 but handed over to CIP3 at Drupa 2000.
 CIP3 then renamed itself CIP4.

 The initial focus was on sheetfed offset and digital print workflow, but has been expanded to web(roll)-fed systems, newspaper workflows and packaging and label workflows.